barton-willis/advanced-calculus/README.md

 For many years, I used the textbook _An introduction to analysis_, 2nd edition by James Kirkwood, but for the most part, I invented my own problem sets.
 In August 2024, I retired from UNK, but from time-to-time, I will work on extending my solutions to homework sets and tidying my class notes.

 Since I last taught this class in fall 2023, the ability of generative AI systems to solve analysis homework has greatly increased.
-My homework sets were mostly intended to be learning opportunities, not so much evaluative.
+I will leave it to my junior colleagues to find ways to navigate the use of AI in analysis classes.

 ### License